jpdh88/meditation_prayer_timer/planning/basic_description.md

 A Sequence will be composed of SubSequences.
 A SubSequence is composed of a sound and a duration.
 A sound is played and the duration timer begins.
 The first SubSequence in the sequence must use primary sound; the last Subsequence in the sequence must use Primary sound and be of duration 0 (really, duration of Primary sound)
-SubSequences in between the first and last SubSequences use Secondary sound and have a duration > 0.
+SubSequences in between the first and last SubSequences use Interval sound and have a duration > 0.

 ## Glossary/More Info.
 A meditation/prayer session is represented by a Sequence.
 Sequence    = a series of SubSequences
-            = two Sound Objects (one for Main SubSequences and one for Secondary SubSequences) SubSequence = a duration
+            = two Sound Objects (one for Main SubSequences and one for Interval SubSequences) SubSequence = a duration
             = a "type":
                 - a first or last SubSequences (a "Main" SubSequence)
-                - an intervening SubSequence
+                - an intervening/Interval SubSequence
                 + there are two types b/c each type has a different sound associated w/ it